 suPHP_ConfigPath /home/username/ to the

-.htaccess file in the folder that contains the PHP script.
+.htaccess file in the folder where the PHP script is located.